All posts by francois tainturier

 Submission of Abstracts

-All abstracts (with a 300-word limit) must use the pre-formatted template available here and be sent to the following address:
+All abstracts (with a 300-word limit) must be submitted at the following link:

 In-person Registration fees